 So, you don’t need to purchase drinking water from your local shop, you can choose tap water every time.

 Other quality considerations

-In July 2018 the Federal Government’s Environmental Health Standing Committee (enHealth) issued a guidance statement about lead in drinking water from some plumbing products.
+In October 2021 the Federal Government’s Environmental Health Standing Committee (enHealth) issued a guidance statement, about lead in drinking water from some plumbing products.